ModischFabrications/CutSolver/README.md

 Both `linux/amd64` and `linux/arm/v7` are currently supported, message me if you use another platform.

 You don't need to checkout this repository, I am building images and pushing them to Docker Hub.
-Download and start this container by running: `docker run [--rm -it] -p80:80 modischfabrications:latest`
+Download and start this container by running: `docker run [--rm -it] -p80:80 modischfabrications/cutsolver:latest`

+Note: Replace `latest` with a version number if you depend on this interface, I can't guarantee that nothing will ever change.

 ### Local build
 1. Build and start this image using `docker-compose up`